nweiss25/Jupyter-Heatmaps/README.md

 # Jupyter-Heatmaps
 Notebooks for heatmaps made in Jupyter.
 I created these for a marketing agency based on transaction data for two minor league baseball teams.
+Currently working on plotly visualizations to supplement these heatmaps.

 ![New Jersey Jackals Heatmap:](screenshots/NJJ_heatmap.png)